 As a final note, I’d like to share that March 21 is not only the anniversary of Renewals – it is also my maternal grandmother – Lillian (Dennis) Delaney Edney’s – birthday.
 She passed away earlier this year, and this post is dedicated to her life, her support and guidance of my education, her modeling of the points of my ongoing mission, and her love and care.

-In addition to this blog, you are welcome to keep up with my speaking engagements and other work here.
+In addition to this blog, you are welcome to keep up with my formal research, speaking engagements, and other work here.